C-NASIR/airbnb-clone/README.md

 # Project Charter (v1)

+## NOTICE: This project is suspended.
+I was doing this while I was looking for a developer job, I got the job now and focusing on learning about the team and getting onbaord.

 ## Project summary

 I am building a clone of the [Airbnb website](https://www.airbnb.com/) for learning purposes.
 I believe I will learn more about developing complex websites and applications by building across the tech stack.
 From scrapping data from the internet, cleaning and storing data in a database, accessing it using a backend framework and serving via Restful API, to building a front-end application using a modern framework.